Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Introduction

 \section{Introduction}

-Large reasoning models (LRMs) such as OpenAI-o1~\citep{o1}, DeepSeek-R1~\citep{deepseek} and Gemini Thinking~\citep{gemini}, mark a significant leap in the complex reasoning abilities of large language models (LLMs), particularly in expert-level mathematics, coding, and scientific QA~\citep{math500, livecodebench, gpqa}.
+Large reasoning models (LRMs)~\citep{o1, deepseek, gemini}, mark a significant leap in the complex reasoning abilities of large language models (LLMs).
 With the emergence of the long chain-of-thoughts (long-CoT) reasoning ability~\citep{cotsurvey}, these models exhibit human-like behaviors such as exploration, verification, reflection, and correction, allowing them to autonomously derive multi-branch and multi-step solutions via deliberate planning and backtracking~\citep{reasonsurvey, system2survey}.

 A practical approach to activate long-CoT reasoning ability in pre-trained LLMs is to perform supervised fine-tuning (SFT) on instructions synthesized by strong LRMs.
 Open-source projects~\citep{openr1, OpenThoughts, Chinese-Data-Distill-From-R1} release over 100K such instructions respectively, yet large-scale SFT still entails significant costs.
-Recent work argues that the \textit{quality} of long-CoT data, rather than \textit{quantity} is more critical.
-For example, LIMO~\citep{limo} applies multiple rounds of sampling and filtering over tens of millions of problems and employs expert-designed solutions to curate a compact yet high-quality dataset of 817 samples.
-Similarly, s1~\citep{s1} depends heavily on API models and intricate data engineering pipelines tailored to optimize for quality, difficulty, and diversity, yielding 1k examples.
+Recent work argues that the \textit{quality} of CoT data, rather than \textit{quantity} is more critical.
+LIMO~\citep{limo} applies multiple rounds of sampling and filtering over tens of millions of problems and employs expert-designed solutions to curate a compact yet high-quality dataset of 817 samples.
+S1~\citep{s1} depends heavily on API models and intricate data engineering pipelines tailored to optimize for quality, difficulty, and diversity, yielding 1k examples.
 Unfortunately, their metrics are based on qualitative heuristics without rigorous quantitative validation, and these carefully-curated pipelines are often not publicly available which impedes reproducibility and generalization.

 Recently, research on instruction selection~\citep{alpagasus, DEITA, instag, autods, smalltolarge, IFD, selectit} has explored various aspects of data quality to automatically extract high-utility subsets from large instruction pools.
 However, the specific challenge of \textbf{\textit{instruction selection for long-CoT reasoning}} remains largely unaddressed.
 We investigate the features that may determine the quality of long-CoT instructions.
 The emergence of rethinking behaviors in long-CoT traces is regarded as an \textbf{\textit{aha moment}} for LRMs~\citep{deepseek}, indicating that the model learns to allocate more inference time toward self-correction and backtracking.
 Previous studies~\citep{logic-rl, demystifying} use the frequency of rethinking-related keywords as a proxy for reasoning quality, serving as a signal of the model’s internal thinking patterns.
 Similarly, s1~\citep{s1} implements budget forcing by appending extrapolation strings like \textit{Wait} to extend thinking process.
 We hypothesize that reasoning traces exhibiting more rethinking behaviors may serve as higher-quality instructions and offer greater training value.
 However, only qualitative keyword-based metrics cannot fully capture the complexity of reasoning patterns~\citep{simplerl}, highlighting the need for quantitative evaluation metrics.